Opinion | What Sally Buzbee’s AP history suggests about how she might manage The Post

 As the reporting progressed, Buzbee did a listening tour at CIA and FBI headquarters, where top officials weren’t eager for the story’s dissemination.
 According to Apuzzo — who says the meeting took place in 2011 — Buzbee insisted that she be accompanied by her reporters, both to avoid the impression of any side deals and to fact-check the government.

 At CIA’s Langley headquarters, recalls Apuzzo, the journalists took a private elevator to the director’s office suite.
 There, agency director Leon Panetta poured tea for Buzbee and for himself.
 “I usually had a cup of tea at that time of day and she shared one as well,” Panetta recalls.
-As for substance, Panetta argued that the matter was a sensitive on account of “negotiations trying to find out exactly where he was located and whether there was a chance to get him back.”
+As for substance, Panetta argued that the matter was sensitive on account of “negotiations trying to find out exactly where he was located and whether there was a chance to get him back.”
 Buzbee said she’d listen to Panetta’s appeal to hold off on publication but provided little in the way of commitments.
 “Sally kept saying, ‘We’re not going to give you a blanket [assurance] we won’t run the story but try your thing and then we’re going to talk after because we want to run the story.’
 As long as there were ongoing efforts to get him home and specific efforts to get him home, Sally’s inclination was to see how those played out and not rush to publish in haste,” says Apuzzo.

 The AP published the piece in December 2013.
 Looking back, Buzbee said the public had a right to know that the CIA had “bent their own rules” in the Levinson case — a consideration that must be balanced against the possibility of causing harm by publishing sensitive information.
 “I thought when we published the story that it was the right thing to do,” she says, though she confesses: “Of course I was nervous.
 I think being nervous is a sign that you’re being thoughtful. . . .
 You don’t want to be so arrogant that you think, ‘I know I’m right and I know they’re wrong.’ ”